core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 # Current Methods for Rekeying OSCORE {#sec-current-methods}

 Two peers communicating using OSCORE may choose to renew their shared keying information by establishing a new OSCORE Security Context for a variety of reasons.
-A particular reason is approaching limits set for safe key usage <!---{{ietf-core-oscore-key-limits}}-->.
+A particular reason is approaching limits set for safe key usage {{I-D.ietf-core-oscore-key-limits}}.
 Practically, when the relevant limits have been reached for an OSCORE Security Context, the two peers have to establish a new OSCORE Security Context, in order to continue using OSCORE for secure communication.
 That is, the two peers have to establish new Sender and Recipient Keys, as the keys actually used by the AEAD algorithm.

 In addition to approaching the key usage limits, there may be other reasons for a peer to initiate a key update procedure.
 These include: the OSCORE Security Context approaching its expiration time; application policies prescribing a regular key rollover; approaching the exhaustion of the Sender Sequence Number space in the OSCORE Sender Context.